rust-lang/rust/text/0000-try-trait.md

 ### What to name the trait

 A number of names have been proposed for this trait.
-The original name was `Carrier`, as the trait "carrier" an error value.
+The original name was `Carrier`, as the implementing type was the "carrier" for an error value.
 A proposed alternative was `QuestionMark`, named after the operator `?`.
 However, the general consensus seemed to be that since Rust operator overloading traits tend to be named after the *operation* that the operator performed (e.g., `Add` and not `Plus`, `Deref` and not `Star` or `Asterix`), it was more appropriate to name the trait `Try`, which seems to be the best name for the operation in question.

 # Unresolved questions
 [unresolved]: #unresolved-questions